JorelAli/CommandAPI/docssrc/src/quickstart.md

   ```

   A list of version numbers can be found [here](https://github.com/JorelAli/1.13-Command-API/tree/mvn-repo/1.13CommandAPI/io/github/jorelali/commandapi).
-  For example, if you wanted to use version 2.0, you would use `compile "dev.jorel:commandapi:2.0"`
+  For example, if you wanted to use version 3.0, you would use `compile "dev.jorel:commandapi:3.0"`

-* Add the plugin as a dependent in the plugin.yml (`depend: [CommandAPI]`)
+* Add the CommandAPI as a dependent in the plugin.yml (`depend: [CommandAPI]`)